Zeynep Alev Art

 Picture

 to grieve our fractured relationship with the natural world… I played with sticks, leaves, and seeds that I gathered over the course of 3 years for this group of art work.
-As an artist I wanted to be the tool, not the subject.
+As an artist I wanted to be the vessel, not the subject.
 As I cut, painted, made mold and felted my collection, I tried to hear, I tried to see beyond.
 I think it goes like the famous song by Joni Mitchell:

 …Don't it always seem to go,